WiIIiam278/HuskSync/docs/Troubleshooting.md

 ### MySQL connection problems on Pterodactyl
 If you have more than one MySQL server connected to your panel, you may need to set `useSSL=true` in the parameters.

+### Issues with player data going out of sync during a server restart
+This can happen due to the way in which your server restarts.
+If your server uses either:

+* `/restart` (this is a weird Spigot command that uses legacy bash scripting)
+* ANY restart plugin, e.g. UltimateAutoRestart (these basically execute an API-called restart using the same legacy bash logic as per above)

+These are **not compatible** with HuskSync in most cases due to the way in which this causes restart servers causing shutdown logic to process in strange and unpredictable orders, usually before HuskSync has had a chance to scan and perform its shutdown logic.
+To safely restart your server, please use:

+* A Pterodactyl task to perform a Restart.
+This executes the Power Action program stopcode (and then execute the startup command when the container has terminated)
+* A cronjob to send a stop command / Power Action program stopcode, listen for the service to fully terminate, and then execute your startup command
+* For manual restarts, executing `/stop` and starting your server up with the startup command is totally fine.

+It's not a great idea to use a plugin to handle restarts.
+Plugins are only able to operate when your server is turned on and must rely on scripts which don't safely shutdown servers when restarting.